KStateMachine/kstatemachine/README.md

 ## 🗺️ Roadmap

-* Add documentation for coroutines extensions that the library provides
 * Make publication about using state machines along with `MVI`
 * Create `Intellij IDEA Plugin` for state machine visualization and edition
 * Add default implementation of Serializable Events using `kotlinx.serialization`